Introduction

 Code Style

 We follow the tidyverse style guide with minor tweaks.
-Before each release, code is standardized with styler
+Before each release, code is standardized with styler so formatting is consistent across the whole repo.

 double_indent_style <- styler::tidyverse_style()